mtiepelt/dissertation/README.md

 https://github.com/pfasante/phd_thesis/

 I removed and reorganized a lot of content from the `dissertation.cls` that, to me, appeared to be tailored to their thesis, and which I did not need for mine.
 As part of these changes I added comments to the `dissertation.cls` that helped me find my way around when modifying the style.
+Part of the file have been moved to a `dissertationpackage.sty`.
+Main changes are:

+#### Support for PDF/A Format

+The default font-package, `[charter]{mathdesign}` such that the resulting pdf does not pass all PDF/A rules.
+If the PDF/A option is given we exchange the package for `[scale=0.96]{XCharter}`.
+Unfortunately, this results in some changes of the font-size and thus may slightly impact the positioning.

+You can verify that your pdf is indeed PDF/A format using, for example, `veraPDF`.
+Note that the meta-data might say `PDF/A` even if the file does not actually follow the rules of this format.

+#### Support for one-sided/ two-sided

+Both options should now result in correct positioning of figures and should also generate a PDF with the content on the same page numbers.

-#### FrontBackmatter
+#### Fronbackmatter

 Parts of the FrontBackmatter have been exchanged for the files provided by

 https://bitbucket.org/amiede/classicthesis/src/master/ClassicThesis.pdf

 This was just a personal choice.
 I added a section `Open Access Publications`.

+#### Template and Documentation

+The example document holds a documentation on how the template can be used, caveats and some additional information on changes.

 ## Structure of Template